stich86/ZTE-MC7010/README.md

 - [Play with EDL tools and partitions](edl.md)
 - [Enter 'Emergency Download Mode' (EDL) if your unit is bricked](enter_edl_brick.md)

-⚠️ Certain links in this repo will lead to other repositories which are not under the control.
+⚠️ Certain links in this repo will lead to other repositories which are not under my control.
 You accept that I have no control over and accepts no liability in respect of materials, products or services available externally of this repo. ⚠️

 Any help is really appreciated, feel free to open a PR to fix or add informations 😊